fhueske/flink-sql-demo/README.md

   CEIL(o_ordertime TO MINUTE);
 ```

-* Run the same in streaming
+* Run the same query as a continuous streaming query

 ```
 SET execution.type=streaming;